Note: This article was first published in February 2015, updated December 2017 and updated July 2019 to reflect most current information.

 You will likely be nervous or self-conscious at being recorded, which affects your Coaching Presence and coaching skills in general.
 So record several/many sessions, then listen to your recordings, and/or review them with a qualified mentor coach against the ICF Core Competencies.
 As a mentor coach, I also use the PCC Markers and the Competencies Comparison Table (the PCC Markers are great, even for distinguishing ACC and MCC skill level differences).

 Additional Tip: The ICF requires an mp3 or WMA file format.
-You can record in-person sessions using the Voice Memo feature on an iPhone, or likely similar with Android and other phones.
+You can record in-person sessions using the Voice Memo feature on an iPhone, or similar App with Android and other phones.
 You can record audio only if you use Skype with a program such as Amolto Call Recorder.
 Or you can record on a teleconference line such as Zoom or Free Conference Call

 8. Study and Prepare!
 Many coaches believe that because they have 750 or 1000 or 3000 hours of coaching that they are demonstrating great coaching skills.
 Sadly, that is not often the case because most coaches haven’t had a qualified mentor coach listen to their coaching and give competency based feedback since they completed their coach training.
 Many coaches may be getting great results with their clients, but that doesn’t mean those results are because of their great coaching.
 It could be that they are doing more training, mentoring, teaching, influencing and consulting than coaching.
 And we all get into ‘bad’ habits if we don’t regularly review our own coaching skills.

 Many coaches applying for their MCC have not had their coaching reviewed by a qualified mentor coach, maybe since they took their coach training years earlier.
 This is a big reason why many coaches fail their MCC the first time; they haven’t checked where their coaching skills are now, and compared to the standards for MCC skill level.
-There are not many MCC skill level coach training programs offered, which means you need to study the ICF information, including the Competencies Comparison Table

-10. Be a Learner.
+10. Be a great Learner.
 Decide that you are going to use the credentialing process for your personal and professional development.
 We coaches ask our clients to be Learners and reveal themselves to us.
 We can be great role models and demonstrate being congruent as coaches by also being Learners.
 The bonus is that at the end of a mentoring process, you will have an ICF credential, AND improve your coaching to a new level.
-You clients will notice, and report higher satisfaction with your coaching, and even better results.
-Another benefit is when you have also experienced transformation within yourself that has your clients wanting to hire you more often.
+Your clients will notice, and report higher satisfaction with your coaching, and even better results.
+Another benefit is when you have also experienced transformation within yourself, that has your clients wanting to hire you more often.

 Are you preparing for your first or next ICF Credential?